New Online Communities: Graph Deep Learning on Anonymous Voting Networks to Identify Sybils in Polycentric Governance: Deciphering DAOs: Advancing Research in Digital Collective Action

 The fluidity and lack of standardization in DAOs challenge conventional theories and frameworks of organizations, institutions, and online communities.
 Far removed from the hierarchical corporate models of the last century, DAOs are more like distributed, loosely coupled networks often seen in non-hierarchical collectives like social movements or even terrorist cells.
 A focus on their decentralized and autonomous nature, however, can be misleading; in practice, DAOs frequently fail to achieve either decentralization or autonomy in an unqualified sense.

 Despite their inherent instability, variability, and quasi-anonymous infrastructure, DAOs are not beyond the scope of systematic study.
-In fact, their wide-ranging goals, from digital ‘vibes’ to addressing complex real-world goals, highlights the need for scholarly attention.
-We have observed that increasingly new platforms are imagined, designed, built, and maintained by communities of loosely connected participants who have an economic stake in the outcome, rather than by “core” teams of developers with commit access, as with Bitcoin, Ethereum, and earlier centralized Web2/FLOSS platforms like Wikipedia or Linux.
+In fact, their wide-ranging goals, from digital `vibes' to addressing complex real-world goals, highlights the need for scholarly attention.
+We have observed that increasingly new platforms are imagined, designed, built, and maintained by communities of loosely connected participants who have an economic stake in the outcome, rather than by ``core'' teams of developers with commit access, as with Bitcoin, Ethereum, and earlier centralized Web2/FLOSS platforms like Wikipedia or Linux.
 This makes DAOs both similar to yet distinct from existing Online Communities, a subfield of study for Information Systems.

-The key unifying factor among all DAOs is their use of, or responsibility for, a decentralized ledger, or “blockchain.”
-Central to each DAO is a shared digital asset on a blockchain, often referred to as a “token.”
-Recognizing the pivotal role of “token economics” in these novel, community-led platforms, we find a compelling area of research: the exploration of how these digitally augmented human collectives manage these shared assets.
-This exploration draws our attention towards the concept of a “Common Pool Resource” \cite{ostrom_governing_1990} and my suggested adaptation, the “Digital Common Pool Resource” (DCPR).
-The study of DCPRs, as a result, could offer valuable insights into the nature and operation of DAOs.
+The key unifying factor among all DAOs is their use of, or responsibility for, a decentralized ledger, or ``blockchain.''
+Central to each DAO is a shared digital asset on a blockchain, often referred to as a ``token.''
+Recognizing the pivotal role of ``token economics'' in these novel, community-led platforms, we find a compelling area of research: an exploration of how these digitally augmented human collectives manage shared assets.
+This exploration draws our attention towards the concept of a ``Common Pool Resource'' \cite{ostrom_governing_1990} and our suggested adaptation, a ``Digital Common Pool Resource'' (DCPR).
+The further study of DCPRs could offer valuable insights into the nature and operation of DAOs.